jtaw5649/omarchy-syncd/README.md

 ### Commands

 - `init` – writes `~/.config/omarchy-syncd/config.toml`.
 Repeat `--path` to track multiple files or directories.
-Add `--include-defaults` to prefill the Omarchy bundle (Hypr, Waybar, Omarchy, Alacritty, Ghostty, Kitty, btop, fastfetch, Neovim, Walker, SwayOSD, eza, cava).
+Add `--include-defaults` to prefill the Omarchy bundle (Hypr, Waybar, Omarchy, Alacritty, Ghostty, Kitty, btop, fastfetch, Neovim, Walker, SwayOSD, eza, cava, aether, elephant, wayvnc, systemd, Typora, gh).
 Pass `--verify-remote` if you want to check the remote branch immediately.
 - `backup` – clones the remote repo to a temporary directory, copies the tracked files into it, commits, and pushes.
 If there are no changes it exits cleanly without pushing.
 - `restore` – clones the remote repo to a temporary directory and copies tracked files back into `$HOME` (overwriting existing files/directories).